magepeopleteam/tour-booking-manager/readme.txt

 [View the full changelog](https://plugins.trac.wordpress.org/log/tour-booking-manager/)

 == Upgrade Notice ==

+= 2.2.1 =
+Fixes the "Next Tour" date on the tour details page, which could show today's date and the current time instead of the next departure.
+Recommended for all users.

 = 2.2.0 =
 Major update.
 Travelly can now take bookings without WooCommerce using its own checkout and free Offline Payment method, adds a unified booking manager for both engines, a redesigned admin and tour details page, a customer wishlist, and large performance gains.
 Back up your site before updating.